Allan Cameron (author): Early life

 Allan Cameron was brought up in Nigeria and Bangladesh.
-He worked at sea.
-At the age of twenty, he moved to Italy, where he lived for many years.
-At the age of 31, Cameron went to university.
-After graduating, he worked in the same department he had studied at.
+He worked at sea, and at the age of twenty, he moved to Italy, where he lived for many years.
+At the age of 31, Cameron went to university and after graduating, he worked in the same department he had studied at.
 In 1992, he moved to Scotland.
 Cameron now lives in Glasgow.

 Career

 Cameron has published articles in the daily newspaper L’Unità, the Italian current affairs magazine Reset, and the academic journals Teoria Politica and Renaissance Studies.
-He also contributed the comments on Pope, Hume and Winstanley to Alasdair Gray's Book of Prefaces.
+He also contributed the comments on Pope, Hume and Winstanley to Alasdair Gray's The Book of Prefaces.
 His unpublished works include three plays, two in Italian (Quei baffoni di Giorgio Scali and Grembizzot: gli ultimi giorni di uno sconfitto) and one in English (Calvin’s Christ).
 He has also produced a number of short stories and poetry in both languages.

 Cameron has translated seventeen books by a variety of writers, including the post-war Italian philosopher Norberto Bobbio, the president of the European Commission Romano Prodi, and the historian Eric Hobsbawm.

 He has published two novels, The Golden Menagerie and The Berlusconi Bonus.

 Cameron has published a book on language, In Praise of the Garrulous (2008), a collection of poetry, Presbyopia (2009), and two collections of short stories, Can the Gods Cry?
 (2011) and On the Heroism of Mortals (2012).

-From 2008, Cameron is the editorial director of Vagabond Voices.
+From 2008 Cameron was the editorial director of Vagabond Voices.
 It is a small, independent publishing house based in Glasgow, committed to introducing new titles from Scottish authors and translating fiction from other languages.
-Vagabond Voices list aims to reflect literary ambition, promote innovative writers, and provide readers with a range of challenging titles.